Leftover Spaghetti Pasta Frittata

 In my case, that would be pasta.

-I don’t know if it’s my innate fear of not having enough to feed people or what, but I ALWAYS cook more pasta than I really need.
-And I always feel a little guilty just throwing it out, but what do you do with leftover pasta that isn’t enough for another meal?
+I don’t know if it’s my innate fear of not having enough to feed people or what, but I ALWAYS cook more pasta than I really need – especially when I make my Easy Homemade Spaghetti Sauce .
+I always feel a little guilty just throwing it out, but what do you do with leftover pasta that isn’t enough for another meal?
 Make this Leftover Spaghetti Pasta Frittata.
 Duh.

 It’s one of those “oh so handy recipes ” that lends itself to lots of all kinds of interpretations.
 For this one, I cooked up a little bacon that I had, a red bell pepper that needed to be used and some green onions hanging around that were also destined for the trash heap if I didn’t do something quick!